 The RPE Scale is a common method for determining exercise intensity levels.
+The scale is based on the research of Borg, and is sometimes called the Borg Scale.
 It is commonly used in some research studies for that purpose, but may also be used in training programs to describe the intensity of training sessions.
 The scale of perceived exertion is how hard you feel your body is working, and so is a subjective measure.

 - Borg GAV.
 Borg’s Rating of Perceived Exertion and Pain Scales.
 Champaign, IL: Human Kinetics, 1998.